joemoose/dungeoneers.d20/docs/play.md

 ### Group Saves

-When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM will ask that the character most likely to fail make the attribute save.
+When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM will ask that the character who will most likely fail make the attribute save.
 This would be an excellent time to assist them.

 ## Saving Throws